JTGonzo/JTGonzo.github.io/_projects/5_projects.md

 category: fun
 ---

 ***This page is currently a `WORK IN PROGRESS`.
-In the coming months I will be posting project updates, proofs of concept, prototypes, and resources associated with an ongoing personal project to do with the integration of reduced-order simulation and version control tools into the NA&ME concept design workflows.
+In the coming months I will be posting project updates, proofs of concept, and resources associated with an ongoing personal project aimed at practically integrating reduced-order simulation and version control tools into the well established NA&ME concept exploration and development workflow.
 STAY TUNED!!.***

 ---